David Tipling: Themes and interests

-Tipling's photography is influenced by the Swedish painter Bruno Liljefors whose often brooding depictions of predator-prey action – the hunts engaged between sea eagle and eider, goshawk and black grouse – help to create their darkly primitive atmosphere. and by Robert Gillmor's graphic illustrations.
+Tipling's photography is influenced by the Swedish painter Bruno Liljefors, whose often brooding depictions of predator-prey action – such as the hunts engaged between sea eagle and eider, goshawk and black grouse – help to create their darkly primitive atmosphere.

-Tipling cites Oriental ink painting, which has its roots in calligraphy, as being influence on his photography.
+Tipling cites Oriental ink painting, which has its roots in calligraphy, as being an influence on his photography.

 In 1994, Tipling wrote an article on bird conservation in New Scientist about the declining state of the barn owl:

 Published work

 Tipling's work has been published in magazines such as British Birds, Birds Illustrated, Birdwatch, Dutch Birding and Birding World; as well as being used in national newspapers.

 Tipling's has also worked with the ornithologist Jonathan Elphick, together they published GREAT BIRDS: 200 Star Species of Britain.

 Tipling is a photographic consultant for British Birds.
 From 1994 to 2003, he had a monthly quizbird column in Bird Watching Magazine.
 Picture credits include over 500 book covers for example Pecked to Death by Ducks by Tim Cahill, various Lonely Planet guides including Antarctica and the Secret Life of Birds by Dominic Couzens.

 Books completely illustrated by Tipling include Collins Gem Guide to Garden Birds, Understanding Bird Behaviour by Stephen Moss, Bird Identification and Fieldcraft by Mark Ward.

-Tipling has also undertaken major advertising work for clients including Pedigree Chum and Fuji Film (who ran an advertising campaign using his emperor penguins from 2001 to 2003.
+Tipling has also undertaken major advertising work, for clients including Pedigree Chum and Fuji Film, who ran an advertising campaign using his emperor penguins from 2001 to 2003.
 Tipling's emperor penguins were also used in the Walmart ad campaign in the United States in 2002.